SinusBot/docs/docs/installation/windows.md

 ![Windows Installer Screenshot](windows_installer.png)

-If the option is not available then the installer could not find a compatible TeamSpeak Client (latest version 64-Bit).
+If the option is not available then the installer could not find a compatible TeamSpeak Client (see step 1).
 If you continue installation without this checkbox enabled the SinusBot will only be able to connect to Discord.

 ## I can only connect the SinusBot to Discord, how can I fix it?